 At KS4, students follow the EDEXCEL GCSE Music syllabus.
 GCSE Music is a subject designed to encourage students to become versatile musicians across three key components: Performing, Composing, and Appraising (music theory).

+The songs Allegro in F; Invention #4; and Allegro in E are chosen for pupils to perform.
 The Performing and Composing components will require students to work on given tasks over long, extended periods of time, with a focus on achieving constant refinements.

+Students do not need to have music reading skills, but aspects of these will be taught as part of the course.
 Practical tasks in both Performing and Composing will be based around the marimba.
 Students will use skills that they have developed on this instrument at KS3.
 Students who have studied an instrument or voice to grade 5 level will have the option to perform or compose using their own instrument, voice, or the marimba.